 Let’s use a few scenarios to compare marketing channels to each other.

-- Billboards – You pay an annual fee to a local salesman to keep your billboard up in prominent areas around the city.You have no idea how many people actually pay attention to your billboard or how many cases it actually brings in but you sure do like the way your photo looks up there…meanwhile you can’t fathom why Gallup polls don’t place lawyers higher on the trustworthy scale.
+- Billboards – You pay an annual fee to a local salesman to keep your billboards up in prominent areas around the city.You have no idea how many people actually notice your billboards or how many cases it actually brings in but you sure do like the way your photo looks up there…meanwhile you can’t fathom why Gallup polls don’t place lawyers higher on the trustworthy scale.

 - Television – You run an ad in four positions a day to people in your local town.
 You pay a decent amount of money for this but have no idea whether or not people are actually paying attention when your ad is on.You also don’t know how many people watching your ad are actually people who can benefit from your counsel.You’re convinced television is a good channel though so you keep spending money on it.
 You also happen to notice that every time a commercial comes on in your house that everyone is looking at their phone…hmm, isn’t that interesting?

-- Social Media – You’ve been running ads all over social media promoting your firm.
-You learned that boosting posts wasn’t quite as effective as using the real ads dashboard so you get points for that.
-However, your ads aren’t performing as well as you wish they would.
+- Social Media – You’ve been running ads on social media promoting your firm.
+However, you learned that boosting posts wasn’t quite as effective as using the real ads dashboard so you get points for that.Unfortunately, your ads aren’t performing as well as you wish they would.
 You get a lot of impressions but few calls.
 You’re not sure why…it may have something to do with your targeting…you did set up proper targeting with your pixel, right?

-- Search Engines – You haven’t been focusing a lot on SEO.
+- Search Engines – You haven’t been focusing a lot on SEO for your law firm.
 Your competition has though.
-You decide to invest in a basic SEO campaign that generates new content on your site and backlinks.When someone searches for car accident attorney from somewhere in the city your website shows up in the top 3.
-You also seem to be getting a lot more calls for car accident lawsuit claims.Looking at your Google Analytics you’re able to see that a significant percentage of people that land on your blog post from Google searches about car accident lawsuits subsequently click your phone number/call buttons and become leads.
+You decide to invest in a basic SEO campaign that generates new content on your site and backlinks.When someone searches for car accident attorney from somewhere nearby your website shows up in the top 3.
+You also seem to be getting a lot more calls for car accident lawsuit claims.Looking at your Google Analytics you’re able to see that a significant percentage of people that land on your blog posts from Google searches about car accident lawsuits subsequently use your live chat and contact forms — becoming leads…

 Why Attorneys & Law Firms Need a Website & SEO